Galapatours Logo SVG

 Trip highlights

-Thousands of Marine Iguanas at Espinosa Point
+Thousands of Marine Iguanas at Espinosa Point.

-Scientific insights at C. Darwin Research Station
+Scientific discoveries at the C. Darwin Research Station.

-Green Turtles nesting at Espumilla Beach
+Green turtles nesting at Espumilla Beach.

-Flamingos and Pahoehoe lava at Moreno Point
+Flamingos and Pahoehoe lava at Moreno Point.

 The Galapatours experience